 Confusions about London Bridge and Tower Bridge

 My husband was not the only person confusing these two popular bridges over the River Thames in the capital of the United Kingdom.
 The popularity of the name “London Bridge” goes beyond the borders of the country.
 Kids all over the world along with their parents sing uncomplicated words of the song “London Bridge is falling down”.
-Moreover, some of these nursery rhymes on YouTube depict nothing else but Tower Bridge calling it London Bridge.
+Moreover, some of these nursery rhymes on YouTube depict nothing else but the Tower Bridge calling it the London Bridge.
 How can’t you get confused here?

-London Bridge, to be exact, the name “London Bridge”, is one of the oldest in London.
-It goes back to 43 A.D. when the first “London Bridge” was built.
+The London Bridge, to be exact, the name London Bridge, is one of the oldest in London.
+It goes back to 43 A.D. when the first London Bridge was built.
 In fact, throughout all these years several bridges had the same name.
 The modern London Bridge came to existence in 1972.
 And already on March 17, 1973 Queen Elizabeth II opened it acknowledging that it’s one of the most famous bridges in the world.

-As opposed to London Bridge, people around the world recognize Tower Bridge as an iconic symbol of London.
+As opposed to the London Bridge, people around the world recognize the Tower Bridge as an iconic symbol of London.
 The bridge was opened in 1894.
 Despite its long history, the structure has had little to none changes except for new paint.

-Design is another characteristic that differentiates Tower Bridge from London Bridge.
-Tower Bridge is all about architectural details and impeccable style that makes it look older than it is.
+Design is another characteristic that differentiates the Tower Bridge from the London Bridge.
+The Tower Bridge is all about architectural details and impeccable style that makes it look older than it is.
 Main features of the bridge are two neo-Gothic towers with two walkways at the upper level.
-Additionally, Tower Bridge offers the unforgettable Tower Bridge Experience with emphases on creation and history of the structure.
+Additionally, the Tower Bridge offers the unforgettable Tower Bridge Experience with emphases on creation and history of the structure.
 Walking on glass floor at 131 feet above the river is definitely not for faint-hearted.
 However, if you’re able to conquer your fear of heights, this can be your best London experience ever.

 - The Best Things to Do in London in 24 Hours